To capture something in the best possible way, many outside supports are needed. One of those needs is proper lighting.

 UV filters get coated on the glass discs, which are supposed to get over the lenses of the camera.

 UV filters are plain glass without any colour added.
-Being free from any added colour, it is open to providing a wide range of the colour spectrum.
+Being free from any added colour, it is open to providing a wide range of colour spectrums.

-As these filters block the UV rays, it is capable of restricting extra light to get captured in the frame.
-Its use in black and white pictures are very common.
+As these filters block the UV rays, it is capable of restricting extra light from getting captured in the frame.
+Its use in black-and-white pictures is very common.
 Its characteristic of eliminating extra light gives the photograph a proper contrast.

-Not only capture the perfect picture lighting, but the UV filters are also capable of protecting the camera lenses from getting distorted and contaminated from the ultraviolet sun rays.
+Not only do they capture the perfect picture lighting, but the UV filters can also protect the camera lenses from getting distorted and contaminated by the ultraviolet sun rays.

 They also take care of shade optical elements.
 UV filters are getting utilized in photography for the sake of digital photography.